Recommended Wireless Hardware¶

 Status of 802.11n Support¶

-pfSense 2.4.4-RELEASE-p3 is based on FreeBSD 11.2-RELEASE-p10 which has support for 802.11n on certain hardware such as those based on the Atheros AR9280 and AR9220 chipsets.
+pfSense 2.4.5-RELEASE is based on FreeBSD 11.3-STABLE@r357046 which has support for 802.11n on certain hardware such as those based on the Atheros AR9280 and AR9220 chipsets.
 We have tested cards using those chipsets and they work well.
 Some other non-Atheros cards are documented by FreeBSD to work on 802.11n, specifically, mwl(4) and iwn(4).
 These may work using the 802.11n standard but experiences with 802.11n speeds may vary.

 The FreeBSD Wiki Article for 802.11n Support contains the most up-to-date information about supported chipsets and drivers that work with 802.11n.